-IFRS 9 established an impairment model based on the expected credit losses (ECL).
-Thus, a loss event does not need to occur before the recognition of an impairment allowance.
+EDP Finance B.V. recognises an impairment loss based on the Expected Credit Loss (ECL) model, before the objective evidence of a loss event from past actions.
 This model is the basis for the recognition of impairment losses on held financial assets that are measured at amortised cost or at fair value through other comprehensive income (which includes cash and cash equivalents, trade receivables, loans and debt securities).